 The absence of adequate high-speed broadband services in most of rural Georgia directly affects our Member Systems and the quality of life of the communities they serve in terms of education, business, healthcare, and general economic development.
-Several of our Member Systems are open to providing some level of broadband services to rural Georgia, either directly or through partnerships with other providers.
-Therefore, we and our Member Systems have encouraged state House and Senate leadership currently drafting broadband legislation to provide legal clarity regarding an electric cooperative's ability to offer, individually or with partners, high-speed broadband to Georgia's rural areas.
+In 2019, Governor Kemp signed legislation providing legal clarity allowing electric cooperatives the ability to offer high-speed broadband to Georgia's rural areas.
+Currently, several of our Member Systems are studying and actively seeking to provide some level of broadband services to rural Georgia, either directly or through partnerships with other providers.